 MediaSite also allows for streaming within the USD campus from one location to another.
 For example, a lecture happening in one building can be streamed to another class in real-time.
 Additonally, MediaSite can accomodate streaming in real-time to distant locations for online learning.

-The USD Streaming ServerThe USD streaming server is our ‘in-house’ location for streaming media and is the most secure of all the publishing options as the presentation is streamed, rather than downloaded as a file.
-Another feature of the streamer is that you may use multiple file formats as opposed to Mp4 and Mp3.
+Video Content Management - EnsembleThe Ensemble Video Server is our ‘in-house’ location for streaming media and is the most secure of all the publishing options as the presentation is streamed, rather than downloaded as a file.
+Another feature of the streamer is that you may publish large files that are then compressed and optimized for you.

 The Podcasting Server is our ‘in-house’ location for publishing podcasts.
-The professor is in full control of what and when s/he uploads and can choose to publish the link to a single file, his or her/entire library or a ‘channel’ which could be just one topic or a course.
+The professor is in full control of what s/he uploads and when and can choose to publish the link to a single file, his or her/entire library or a ‘channel’ which could be just one topic or a course.
 You may then take these links and place them on your own web site, email them to students or create a web link within a Blackboard course.
 Files must be in Mp3, Mp4 or pdf.